Biometric Keyboard for Enhanced Authentication

 Traditional methods of authentication have several key limitations that a biometric keyboard is designed to solve.

-The "One-Time" Problem A password, a fingerprint, or a face scan is a one-time authentication.
-Once a user has been verified, they are trusted to be who they say they are, regardless of what they do next.
-This leaves the door open to a significant vulnerability if an authorized device is left unattended or is hijacked by a malicious actor.
+The "One-Time" Problem A password, a fingerprint, or a scan of your face is a way to prove who you are.
+After a user has been verified, you can trust that they are who they say they are, no matter what they do next.
+This makes it possible for a big security hole to happen if an authorized device is left alone or is taken over by a bad actor.

 The "Shared" Problem A password can be shared, stolen, or compromised.
 It is not an inherent part of a person's identity.
 A biometric keyboard, on the other hand, relies on a unique behavior that is nearly impossible to replicate or steal.